qingreee1/material-theme-jetbrains-docs/docs/configuration/icons-settings.md

 ----
 ### Notes

-- While the Material Icons replace most icons, some icons, such as icons coming from plugins (including Jetbrains' plugins like Git) would not be replaced.
+- While the Material Icons replace most icons, some icons, such as icons coming from plugins (including JetBrains' plugins like Git) would not be replaced.
 - Monochrome icons actually messes up some parts of the IDE, such as the SVG Image Viewer.
 If you need to use it, please disable the option temporarily.